gemserk/datastore-server/README.md

 Finally
 -------

-That's all for now, explore the API by yourself and propose improvements by suggesting new stuff on [Issues][issues] page.
+That's all for now, explore the API by yourself and feel free to suggest enhancements and or bugs in the [Issues][issues] page.

 [gae-sdk]: http://code.google.com/appengine/downloads.html#Google_App_Engine_SDK_for_Python
 [gae]: https://appengine.google.com/